 - Setting milestones to track your progress toward achieving your desired outcomes

-- When leadership is able to review your plan, you’ll get more buy-in for your project
+- When leadership can review your plan, you’ll get more buy-in for your project

 - When you can hold stakeholders accountable, they’re more likely to complete tasks on time